I am a Research Fellow in the Centre for Mathematical Cognition at Loughborough, UK.

 My research interests involve examining the interactions between cognition and emotion and their functional implications.
-In particular, I am interested in understanding these interactions in learning and educational contexts.
+In particular, I am interested in understanding these interactions in learning and educational contexts, such as mathematics and writing.
 I examine individual differences in learning, cognition and anxiety using a variety of analytical methods, including finite mixture models.

 Identifying patterns of math anxiety during mathematical problem solving.